Zren/zren.github.io/kde_docs.md

 {% endcapture %}{% capture sectionRight %}
 {% endcapture %}{% include docSection.html label=label sectionLeft=sectionLeft sectionRight=sectionRight %}

+{% capture label %}Item{% endcapture %}
+{% capture sectionLeft %}

+An [Item](http://doc.qt.io/qt-5/qml-qtquick-item.html) is a simple object.
+It can have children as well.
+Item's have a default width and height of 0px, and will not grow to fit their contents.
+So unlike the HTML box model, you'll need to use layouts mentioned below.

+{% endcapture %}{% capture sectionRight %}
+{% highlight qml %}
+// main.qml
+import QtQuick 2.0

+Item {
+    id: widget

+    Item {
+        id: childItemA
+    }

+    Item {
+        id: childItemB
+    }
+}
+{% endhighlight %}
+{% endcapture %}{% include docSection.html label=label sectionLeft=sectionLeft sectionRight=sectionRight %}

 {% capture label %}Rectangle{% endcapture %}
 {% capture sectionLeft %}

 If we want to draw a colored rectangle, we can easily do so with.
+For other properties of the [Rectangle](http://doc.qt.io/qt-5/qml-qtquick-rectangle.html), like border color and width, read it's [page in the QML Documentation](http://doc.qt.io/qt-5/qml-qtquick-rectangle.html).

 {% endcapture %}{% capture sectionRight %}
 {% highlight qml %}